-All trustees are given access to school policies, procedures, minutes, accounts, budgets, plans, and any other documents that they need access to undertake their role as a trustee.
+All trustees are given access to school policies, procedures, minutes, accounts, budgets, plans, and any other documents that they need access to in order to undertake their role as a trustee.

 All new trustees are offered a tour of the school and the chance to meet with the Principal, staff and students.
-Trustees visit the school on a regular basis throughout the year to discharge their responsibility as link trustees for particular areas e.g. finance, health & safety, safeguarding, SEND, etc. Due to the Covid-19 pandemic, visits and tours of the school were kept to a minimum and therefore 'visits' mainly took place virtually, and new and existing trustees were encouraged to 'tour' the school virtually using videos available on the school website.
+Trustees visit the school on a regular basis throughout the year to discharge their responsibility as link trustees for particular areas e.g. finance, health & safety, safeguarding, SEND, etc.